openebs-archive/openebs-docs/docs/ugcstor.md

 cstor-disk-4tfw 77K 39.7G 39.8G Healthy striped 42s
 ```

-**Note:** The cStor pool can be horizontally scale up on new OpenEBS Node by editing  the corresponding pool configuration YAML with the new disks name under `blockDeviceList` and update the `maxPools` count accordingly.
+**Note:** The cStor pool can be horizontally scale up on new OpenEBS Node by editing  the corresponding pool configuration YAML with the new disks name under `blockDeviceList` .
 More details can be found [here](/docs/next/ugcstor.html#expanding-cStor-pool-to-a-new-node).

 <br>